BIP WSIiZ

 Zatrudniony w Wyższej Szkole Informatyki i Zarządzania od 2004 roku.

 Doktor habilitowany nauk społecznych w dyscyplinie ekonomia i finanse.
-Przedmiotem jego dorobku habilitacyjnego był popyt na pracę, natomiast praca doktorska dotyczyła zagadnienia wpływu cykli koniunktury na rynek pracy.
+Przedmiotem jego dorobku habilitacyjnego był popyt na pracę i umiejętności, natomiast praca doktorska dotyczyła zagadnienia wpływu cykli koniunktury na rynek pracy.
 Obydwa stopnie nadane zostały w Kolegium Analiz Ekonomicznych Szkoły Głównej Handlowej w Warszawie.

-Ekspert merytoryczny Instytutu Badań Edukacyjnych w Warszawie.
-Od 2020 r. kieruje zespołem badawczym, którego celem jest dostarczenie informacji do przygotowania przez Ministerstwo Edukacji i Nauki corocznej Prognozy zapotrzebowania na pracowników w zawodach szkolnictwa branżowego na krajowym i wojewódzkim rynku pracy.
+Ekspert główny Instytutu Badań Edukacyjnych w Warszawie w zakresie Krajowych Ram Kwalifikacji.
+Od 2020 r. kieruje zespołem badawczym, którego celem jest dostarczenie informacji do przygotowania przez Ministerstwo Edukacji Narodowej corocznej Prognozy zapotrzebowania na pracowników w zawodach szkolnictwa branżowego na krajowym i wojewódzkim rynku pracy.

 Identyfikator ORCID: http://orcid.org/0000-0001-7619-9843